kalinrow/geckoclient/README.md

 In order to connect to your SPA and broker, you need to configure the connection parameters below.
 You can use the in.touch APP to retrive the SPA_NAME and SPA_IDENTIFIER. the identifier should be the MAC Adresse with SPA as prefix.
+If the spa is not detected you can add the IP address.
+That can help to fix the issue.
 See example below.

 Please use the UUID generator to create an unique ID for your client.
 That is important for have a good communication.
 See also comments from the developer of the geckolib on this topic under https://github.com/gazoodle/geckolib